Tymal Mills: International career

 On 5 July 2016, Mills made his Twenty20 International (T20I) debut for England against Sri Lanka, taking figures of 0-22 as England won by eight wickets.

 Mills was selected for the T20I series against India in January 2017.
 He took 1–27 in the first game as England recorded a seven-wicket victory.
 In the second match, he took figures of 1-36 as India made 144/8, which proved to be a winning score for India.
 In the final match of the series, he took figures of 1-31 and was then dismissed for a duck as England lost by 75 runs.

 In September 2021, Mills was named in England's squad for the 2021 ICC Men's T20 World Cup.
 Mills made his international comeback for England after 5 years in their first match of the World Cup against West Indies and took 2-17 from his 4 overs.

-Ventures Outside of Cricket

-Pace Journal

-In May 2020, he joined Pace Journal, a platform that inspires, educates and entertains fast bowlers and cricket fans around the world as an official partner.
-Speaking on his involvement, Mills stated that he had been following the channel for a while and the consistency and quality of content they produce gave him a lot of faith in their vision.
-He added that the prospect of being involved in a project which helps in giving back to the game, as well as supporting upcoming cricketers, is of huge interest to him.

-By joining Pace Journal, Mills aims to advance their mission to create the most authentic, the most informed and the most diverse collection of insights, tips and experiences on fast bowling.